How to create private payment networks with Hyperledger Besu

 Through this, and the shared ledger represented by the private blockchain network, we can enable just-in-time value transfer that reduces capital lock-ups and speeds up settlement time.

-Business partners, customers and suppliers, with products and services exchanged between these, benefit from private blockchain networks because they enable a better and more efficient flow of transactions and value.
+Business partners, customers and suppliers, with products and services that are exchanged benefit from private blockchain networks.
+This is because they enable a better and more efficient flow of transactions and value.

 Private networks can remove ambiguity around settlement and allocation, reduce capital lock-up and help move money into a just-in-time mindset.
 Programmability of money allows for smart money, which in turn is integrated with risk parameters and boundaries that help automate flows and reduce errors.